AppDetex/SampleParserJavaProject/README.md

 # SampleParserJavaProject

-A utility to scrape html and return parsed json data.
+A utility to scrape Google Play app pages and return parsed data as json.

+## Tested using:
+- OpenJdk 11.0.1
+- Maven 3.6.0

 ## Usage